kubevault/kubevault/docs/concepts/vault-server-crds/unsealer/azure_key_vault.md

         cloud: <cloud_environment_identifier>
 ```

-`mode.azureKeyVault` has following field:
+`mode.azureKeyVault` has the following fields:

 ## azureKeyVault.vaultBaseUrl

-`azureKeyVault.vaultBaseUrl` is a required field that specifies Azure key vault url.
+`azureKeyVault.vaultBaseUrl` is a required field that specifies the Azure key vault URL.

 ```yaml
 spec: